slcorp/RTView-Flogo/README.md

 ```
 stop_server           (or ./stop_server.sh in Linux)
 ```
-## Download and run the RTView-JavaScript connector program
+## Run the define_caches program

-Clone the RTView-JavaScript to your local computer and follow the steps below to install and run the RTView Simple Example program.
-This simple Node.js program creates data for a few sensors and populates the RTView DataServer, which provides current and historical caching of incoming metric values for display purposes.
-Our use of the word connector in reference to this script is due to the fact that in a non-simulated scenario, one of the tasks that this script will be in charge of is to connect to the actual source of data.
+Clone the RTView-Flogo rep to your local computer and follow the steps below to install and run the RTView define_caches program.
+This simple Node.js program a simple cache structure in the target DataServer.
+The sample Flogo application will transmit data to this cache so it can be displayed within RTView Cloud.

-To install the connector program:
+To install the define_caches program:
 ```
-cd RTView-JavaScript
+cd RTView-Flogo/define_caches

 npm install
 ```
 To start the program:
 ```
-node simple-example
+node define_caches.js
 ```
-This program can be modified to bring in custom data specific to your application.
+This program can be modified to data structures specific to your application.
 Note that this example makes use of a node package containing utility functions for communicating with RTView.
 This 'rtview-utils' package is referenced in the package.json file and is loaded automatically as part of the npm install.

 Documentation can be found at:   [rtview-utils documentation](https://www.npmjs.com/package/rtview-utils)